sjanel/aeronet/README.md

 ## Minimal Examples

-Spin up a basic HTTP/1.1 server that responds on `/hello` in just a few lines.
+Spin up a basic HTTP server that responds on `/hello` in just a few lines.
 If you pass `0` as the port (or omit it), the kernel picks an ephemeral port which you can query immediately.

 ### Immediate response